Custom Event Notification Templates¶

 Embedded DQL Query Function¶

 In some cases, using only template variables cannot meet rendering requirements.
-At this time, you can use the embedded DQL query function to implement additional data queries.
+In such cases, you can use the embedded DQL query function to implement additional data queries.

 Embedded DQL Query Example¶